MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/nic-teaming/Create-a-New-NIC-Team-on-a-Host-Computer-or-VM.md

 -   The VM must connect to both external virtual switches you create.

 -   NIC Teaming, in Windows Server 2016, supports teams with two members in VMs.
-You can create larger teams, but there is no support for larger teams.
+You can create larger teams, but there is no support.

 -   If you are configuring a NIC Team in a VM, you must select a **Teaming mode** of _Switch Independent_ and a **Load balancing mode** of _Address Hash_.